electric-sql/typescript-client/README.md

 ![GitHub](https://img.shields.io/github/license/electric-sql/typescript-client) [![npm](https://img.shields.io/npm/v/electric-sql)](https://www.npmjs.com/package/electric-sql) [![Tests](https://github.com/electric-sql/typescript-client/actions/workflows/tests.yml/badge.svg?event=push)](https://github.com/electric-sql/typescript-client/actions/workflows/tests.yml)

+> This repository has been superseded by the https://github.com/electric-sql/electric as a monorepo.
+All further changes and releases are going to come from there.

 # ElectricSQL Typescript Client

 [ElectricSQL](https://electric-sql.com) is a local-first SQL system.
 It provides active-active cloud sync for embedded SQLite databases and a reactive programming model to bind components to live database queries.